Fighting wave of misinformation, YouTube bans false vaccine claims - NewsBreak

 Fighting wave of misinformation, YouTube bans false vaccine claims

-(AP) — YouTube is wiping vaccine misinformation and conspiracy theories from its popular video-sharing platform.
+YouTube is wiping vaccine misinformation and conspiracy theories from its popular video-sharing platform.
 The ban on vaccine misinformation, announced in a blog post on Wednesday, comes as countries around the world continue to offer free immunizations for COVID-19 to a somewhat hesitant public.
-Public health officials have struggled to push back against a steady current of online misinformation about the COVID-19 shot since development of the immunization first got underway last year.www.wearecentralpa.com
+Public health officials have struggled to push back against a steady current of online misinformation about the COVID-19 shot since the development of the immunization first got underway last year.ktul.com

 Comments / 0